VladimirMarkelov/haku/docs/usage.md

 ##### CONTINUE statement

 Forces the next iteration, skipping any code between `continue` and the loop `end`.
 Raises an error if used outside a loop.

+#### CD command

+Haku provides a built-in command `cd` to change current working directory.
+It is not as powerful as a shell `cd` command but it is very helpful when writing long scripts.
+The command supports three forms:

+- `cd ..` - go up to the parent of the current working directory;
+- `cd -` - every new `cd` command(except `cd -` remembers the current directory in an internal list and `cd -` goes to the previously remembered command.
+If the internal list is empty, the command does nothing, so the safe way to return to the initial directory after a few `cd` calls is just call `cd -` for a few times in loop.
+Note, that the command works different from, e.g. bash one, while bash `cd -` switch between two last used directories, every haku command keeps going back in the `cd` history;
+- `cd any-text` - everything after `cd` and until the end of line is considered a new directory name.
+  It can be either full path like `cd /tmp/dir1` or relative one(relative to the current working directory like `cd dir/subdir`.

+As of version 0.3, the command have a few limitations:

+- special shortcuts like `~` for user's home directory and alike are not supported;
+- `..` cannot be a part of a path, it must be a single value of a `cd`.
+So if you need to, e.g., do something like `cd ..\release`, you have to call `cd` two times: `cd ..` and `cd release`.

 #### RETURN statement